 Old age is often full of worries, old people often rely on the happy and sad memories of life to see the days go by.
 The mother's memories contain sadness.
 And perhaps the mother's greatest torment is the "lashes of the whip".
 The poet was very subtle when using the word "fall" instead of other familiar verbs.

-“Fall” is a polite expression, helping to reduce some of the sadness for the reader.
+“Fall” is a polite expression, helping to ease the reader’s sadness.
 “Where are you far away?”
-“What land buried you?” are actually questions - rhetorical questions like tears of longing.
+“What land will bury you?” are actually questions – rhetorical questions like tears of longing.
 What is unusual here is that there is no question mark at the end of the sentence.

-The call of the turtle calling you echoed from the horizon.
-Incense smoke billowed in the distant sunset.
+The call of the turtle calling its friend echoed from the horizon.
+Incense smoke billowed in the fading sunset.
 Rows of gravestones were still silently lined up next to each other like rows of soldiers on a battle day.
-I quietly placed incense sticks on each grave in the second lot, on the right corner, where there was only one grave with a name.
+I quietly lit incense sticks on each grave in the second lot, on the right corner, where there was only one grave with a name.

-Gio Linh this season is filled with the warmth of the sun and fire.
-The incense sticks of the heart are still filled with the song of gratitude.
+Gio Linh this season is filled with warm sunshine.
+The incense sticks of the heart still linger in the song of gratitude.

 Thien Lam